 To that end, the AACR:

-Currently publishes a portfolio of highly ranked peer-reviewed journals that present leading research articles: Cancer Discovery, Cancer Research; Clinical Cancer Research; Molecular Cancer Therapeutics; Molecular Cancer Research; Cancer Epidemiology, Biomarkers & Prevention; Cancer Prevention Research, and our newest journal, Cancer Immunology Research.
-Our scientific breadth and excellence continue to attract the premier researchers in the field, and we are proud to note that the AACR journals rank in the top 25 percent of oncology journals with regard to Impact Factor in the Journal Citation Report (2012).
+Currently publishes a portfolio of highly ranked peer-reviewed journals that present leading research articles: Cancer Discovery; Cancer Research; Clinical Cancer Research; Molecular Cancer Therapeutics; Molecular Cancer Research; Cancer Epidemiology, Biomarkers & Prevention; Cancer Prevention Research, and the newest AACR journal, Cancer Immunology Research.
+The journals' scientific breadth and excellence continue to attract the premier researchers in the field.
+According to Clarivate Analytics' Journal Citation Report® (JCR; Clarivate Analytics 2017), the entire portfolio of AACR journals, which represent 3.7 percent of the 217 journals in the oncology category, garnered 15.5 percent of all citations in the same category.
+One half of the AACR journals rank in the top 8 percent in regard to impact factor in the oncology category.

 Publishes Cancer Today, the authoritative resource for cancer patients, survivors, and caregivers who are seeking information and inspiration as they or their loved ones face diagnosis, treatment, and life after cancer.